Sarimanok: Cultural significance

 According to the tradition, the sarimanok is never displayed by itself.
 It must be displayed with the set of flags, standards and vexilloids.
 At present, this is not totally true; sarimanok may be placed on the top of the umbrella of a Sultan or dignitary, and also, the Mindanao State University has adopted it for the graduation exercises following a non-traditional use.

 Philippine National Artist for Visual Arts Abdulmari Asia Imao uses the Sarimanok as a motif for some of his artworks which helped popularize the creature.

 The Far Eastern University seal bears the FEU Coat of Arms and the sarimanok motif.
 The FEU Coat of arms consists of eight-pointed golden star that represents the first eight main disciplines of FEU.
-The sarimanok is a legendary bird in full color that project the nationalistic spirit upon which the university is founded.
+The sarimanok is a legendary bird in full color that projects the nationalistic spirit upon which the university is founded.
 The university wanted to have a Filipino touch in everything because they were one of the first universities in the Philippines to be founded by a Filipino, Dr. Nicanor Reyes, Sr.

 The Philippine television network ABS-CBN used the Sarimanok in the network's 1993 station ID and served as the network's mascot from 1993 until 2000.
-It was first used during its color broadcasts in November 1966, similar to how NBC in the United States created their most famous symbol in 1956 for its color broadcasts: the peacock, which remains the company's official logo to this day.
+It was first used during its color broadcasts in November 1966, similar to how NBC of the United States first created its official peacock logo in 1956 for its color broadcasts.
 The Sarimanok was re-used in 2004 on plugs of its regional broadcasts.
-The ABS-CBN News Channel was also originally launched as the Sarimanok News Channel in 1996 and used the name until 1999.
+The ABS-CBN News Channel was also initially launched as the Sarimanok News Channel in 1996 and used the name until 1999.

 The Philippine float entry for the 1998 Tournament of Roses Parade featured a giant 55-foot Sarimanok which also won the "Most Beautiful Float from Outside the USA” honors.

 The Sarimanok was also the logo of Spirit of Manila Airlines, a short-lived airline which only lasted from 2011 to 2012.

+P-pop group Bini donned a Sarimanok-inspired outfit for their performance at the Summer Sonic Festival 2026.